AEROGU/tvchooser/README.md

 go get github.com/aerogu/tvchooser
 ```

-Get the library and call FileChooser or DirectoryChooser passing your tview `app` as parameter to pause it while the chooser interface is in use, or pass `nil` if you are building a non GUI console application but want the user to select a file or directory at some point.
+Get the library and call FileChooser or DirectoryChooser passing your tview `app` as parameter to pause it while the chooser interface is in use, or pass `nil` if you are building a non GUI console application but want the user to select a file or directory at some point, and `true` if you want to show hidden files.

 ## Hello World